jelloster/jelloster/README.md

 ☆ Currently a game developer in Sweden.

 ☆ Graduated with honors as a Master of science from Aalto University.
-I attended also attended [Hive Helsinki](https://www.hive.fi/).
+I also attended [Hive Helsinki](https://www.hive.fi/).

 # Contact